 The Journal Newsletter

 Happy Birthday to The Journal!
-19 years ago this month The Journal version 1 was released.
-They grow up so fast, don’t they??? =)
+The Journal turns 20 this month.
+They grow up so fast. =)

 Thank you for choosing The Journal!